jackdhaliwal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day "18": July 5th, 2017 Wednesday, 11:39PM

+Today's Progress: An hour of reading through how to hookup MongoDB/ExpressJS to HoopTime!
+I've got mongodb/expressjs/mongoose installed locally and created a simple user model following a scotch.io guide: https://scotch.io/tutorials/using-mongoosejs-in-node-js-and-mongodb-applications

+Thoughts: Need to a bit more reading, and a lot more coding.
+I'm happy that even the 30 minutes that I spent tonight getting the backend somewhat connected, was progress.
+It's almost like a weight has been lifted from my shoulders because even in between CTCI problems the last few days, I've been craving some time with my app!

 ### Day "17": July 4th, 2017 Tuesday, 1:49PM

 Today's Progress: 1.2/1.3 whiteboarding via Solutions Careerup Repo on github.